 These conditions will require you to retreat the entire plant just to ensure the problem won’t return.

-You can then prune away heavily damaged or infected leaves using sharp, sterile shears.
+Using sharp, sterile shears, you can then prune away heavily damaged or infected leaves.

 Remember that you should never prune away more than ¼ of any plant’s foliage, or it might not have enough left to photosynthesize.